森正

 6.5"w x

-into an extended family steeped in pottery-making tradition.
-When he was
+family steeped in pottery-making tradition.
+When he was twenty, he moved

-twenty, he moved to Seto to study pottery under a master of Akatsu-Yaki.
+to Seto to study pottery under a master of Akatsu-Yaki.
+Upon returning

-Upon returning to Tachikui, he launched his career with the Tanba Group
+to Tachikui, he launched his career with the Tanba Group Kiln.
+In 1983,

-Kiln.
-In 1983, he established his own kiln and began showing in
+he established his own kiln and began showing in galleries all over

-Association since 1995.
-His work has been selected repeatedly for the
+His work has been selected repeatedly for the prestigious juried Japan

 Kiyoharu